Sonnysam/sonnysam/README.md

 - 🔭 I’m currently working on research work & my final year project 🔬🧑‍💻

-- 🌱 I’m still learning **more react native & react stuff together with some backend technologies** 😎

-- 👯 I’m looking to collaborate 🤝 on **any web or mobile project**
+- 👯 I’m looking to collaborate 🤝 on **any web, mobile or open source project**

 - Just send me a mail via 👇👇